martinrybak/property_change_notifier/README.md

     mixin_inherits_from_not_object: ignore
 ```

+Or you can use `PropertyChangeNotifier` as a superclass instead (using the `extends` keyword).

 ## Usage in Flutter

-The `PropertyChangeProvider` widget can be used to expose a `PropertyChangeNotifier` instance to descendant widgets, and automatically rebuild them when only certain properties change.
+`PropertyChangeProvider` can be used to expose a `PropertyChangeNotifier` instance to descendant widgets, and automatically rebuild them when all or certain properties change.
 First, create a root `PropertyChangeProvider` widget with an instance of your model:

 ```
 PropertyChangeProvider(